The Model of Hierarchical Complexity

 Artificial Intelligence & the Model of Hierarchical Complexity

 Ants achieve stage 3.
 This is where AI is at the moment.
-The mask to this fact is that current energetic and computational resources are so strong and powerful, that data is handled in huge quantities, which clearly surpass the activity of a human’s conscious mind.
-AI is achieved by applying brute force, not through the elegance and economy of mimicking natural processes.
+The mask to this fact is that current energetic and computational resources are so strong and powerful, that data is handled in huge quantities, which clearly surpasses the activity of a human’s brain.
+AI is achieved by applying brute force, not through the elegance and economy typical of natural processes, such as hierarchical growth by measured orders of complexity.

 Corvids achieve stage 4.